Eat better

 Instructions

-2. As a finishing touch, one can drizzle chocolate on top but I don’t like this as it looks botched.
-Instead, I prefer to temper (howto here) some chocolate and dip the bottom of the cookies in it.
+• As a finishing touch, one can drizzle chocolate on top but I don’t like this as it looks botched.
+Instead, I prefer to temper (see notes for how to) some chocolate and dip the bottom of the cookies in it.

 Next Post